City of Ember

 The inciting incident occurs at 10 minutes when Lina and Doon trade jobs.
 Doon descends into the Pipeworks and discovers the generator is catastrophically failing—massive machinery breaking down, leaks everywhere.
 He realizes Ember has very little time left before permanent blackout..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This reveals the protagonist's commitment to Lina makes the active choice to trust Doon and share the Instructions document with him.
+This shows the protagonist's commitment to Lina makes the active choice to trust Doon and share the Instructions document with him.
 They form a partnership to decode the instructions and find the way out of Ember, committing to the quest despite the danger., moving from reaction to action.

 The Collapse moment at 65 minutes (72% through) represents the emotional nadir.
 Here, The generator suffers a catastrophic failure, plunging Ember into extended darkness.
 Citizens riot.
 Lina's grandmother dies, representing the death of the old generation and the old ways.
 Lina and Doon are separated and nearly captured.
-All seems lost—the city is dying and they're no closer to escape., indicates the protagonist at their lowest point.
+All seems lost—the city is dying and they're no closer to escape., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 70 minutes initiates the final act resolution at 78% of the runtime.
 Lina and Doon reunite and have their breakthrough: they finally decode the complete instructions.
 They realize the river in the Pipeworks is the key—it leads to the exit.
 They synthesize all their clues and see the full picture.
 They choose to attempt the escape immediately despite the danger., demonstrating the transformation achieved throughout the journey.